rakgithub/EC2Observability/README.md

 To use real data from your AWS account, follow these steps:

-1. Create an `.env.local` file in the project root.
+1. Create an `.env.example` file in the project root.
+2. Copy it and rename it to .env.local
-2. Set your AWS credentials and region.
+3. Set your AWS credentials and region.
     ```env
     AWS_ACCESS_KEY_ID=your_access_key
     AWS_SECRET_ACCESS_KEY=your_secret_key
     AWS_REGION=your_aws_region
     ```
-3. Ensure the IAM role has read-only access to **EC2, CloudWatch, and Cost Explorer**.
+4. Ensure the IAM role has read-only access to **EC2, CloudWatch, and Cost Explorer**.
-4. Restart the development server (`npm run dev`).
+5. Restart the development server (`npm run dev`).